Losilof39/glDoom/README.md

 2. Cleaning up the OpenGL code and moving some things to shaders (MAYBE IN THE FUTURE)
 3. Making glDoom multiplatform (Linux and macOS) - with an SDL window but still using OpenGL to draw and accelerate (DONE)
 4. Fix wanky key bindings (why direct input, why... )
+5. Replace current sound/audio subsystem to SDL2
+6. Reorganized better code with the current SDL2 backend
-5. Allowing the user to select the resolution and fullscreen/window within glDoom's menu
+7. Allowing the user to select the resolution and fullscreen/window within glDoom's menu
-6. Increasing the vanilla limits and adding support for No Rest For The Living and SIGIL
+8. Increasing the vanilla limits and adding support for No Rest For The Living and SIGIL

 Plus more!